klesteb/XAS-Csharp/README.md

 ## Core

 The base set of classes.
 They provide the basic environment, alerting, logging, locking, configuration and spooling needed for the rest of the system.
-The environment consists of a directory strucutre that mimics the classic UNIX file system layout.
+The environment consists of a directory structure that mimics the classic UNIX file system layout.
 This environment can be overridden by environment variables.
 This code tries to adhere to current thoughts on DevOps.
 Production code needs to run consistently and when it fails, it needs to leave a trail of useful information on why it failed.

+For example.
+If the program raises an alert.
+It is written out as a spool file.
+Why?
+Wouldn't be easier to just send the alert directly to its destination.
+Maybe.
+What if the network is down, what if the destination is not responding?
+Now your program has to deal with that situation and that is not its primary function.
+Writing a spool file is simple and easy.
+It also decouples your program from the actual delivery of the alert.
+Now a "spooler" is responsible for the delivery of the alert.

 ## Application

-I only write command line utilties and services.
+I only write command line utilities and services.
 This provides the core classes to do this easily.
-They provide a consistent commandline interface, a simple help system and they return a meaningful exit code so that they are good command line citizens.
+They provide a consistent command line interface, a simple help system and they return a meaningful exit code so that they are good command line citizens.
 A shell style of interface is provided.
-A service can be ran from the commmand line for easier debugging.
-A configuration file can be used to define default values, extermely useful for services.
+A service can be ran from the command line for easier debugging.
+A configuration file can be used to define default values, extremely useful for services.
 The configuration file values can be overridden by the command line.

 ## Model